As a security manager, I’m fully aware of the fact that sliding glass doors are often the least secure entry points of a house.

 Keep in mind that track locks are not as secure as most other auxiliary locks, however, you can use multiple of them on both the upper and lower track.
 This way they’ll be more resistant to external forces.

-In this article, you’ll find some useful tips about how you can further improve sliding door security.
+You’ll find some useful tips about how you can further improve sliding door security in this article.

 6. Surface-Mounted Hook Bolt